Undergraduate BSc (Hons)

 Course delivery

 Through core modules you'll look at Java, Linux, databases, artificial intelligence, software engineering and computer graphics.
-You'll also have the opportunity to choose specialist optional modules in web and mobile development, virtual reality, information security and more.
+You'll also have the opportunity to choose optional specialist computer science modules in web and mobile development, virtual reality, information security and more.

 Learn more about the course modules in the section below.